-The COYD method can be applied using the DUST package for the statistical analysis of DUS data, which is available from Dr. Sally Watson, Biometrics & Information Systems, Agri-Food & Biosciences Institute, Newforge Lane, Belfast BT9 5PX, United Kingdom.
-Sample outputs are given in Part II: Section 3.1.9. [cross ref.]
+The COYD method can be applied using the DUST package for the statistical analysis of DUS data, which is available from Dr. Sally Watson, [Biometrics Branch, Agri-Food & Biosciences Institute, 18a, Newforge Lane, Belfast BT9 5PX, / to provide a web link] United Kingdom.
+Sample outputs are given in Part II: section 3.1.9. [cross ref.]